qloudable/test-labs/README.md

 4. In OCI console window, Click your compute instance name and in **Attached Block Volumes** section Click the action icon and Click **Detach**

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/OCI_Quick_Start/img/Customer_Lab_020.PNG" alt="image-alt-text">
-×
-Drag and Drop
-The image will be downloaded